Chicago Loop

-The United States Army erected Fort Dearborn in 1803 in what is now the Loop, the first settlement in the area sponsored by the United States' federal government.
-When Chicago and Cook County were incorporated in the 1830s the area was selected as the site of their respective seats.
-Originally mixed use, the character of the area became commercial starting in the 1870s, especially after it was mostly destroyed in the Great Chicago Fire of 1871.
-At that time some of the world's earliest skyscrapers were constructed in the area, starting a legacy of architecture that continues to this day.
-In the late 19th century cable car turnarounds and a prominent elevated railway loop encircled the area, giving the Loop its name.
-Starting in the 1920s many highways were constructed in the Loop, most prominently U.S. Route 66, which opened in 1926 with its eastern terminus in the area.
+In 1803, the United States Army built Fort Dearborn in what is now the Loop; although earlier settlement was present, this was the first settlement in the area sponsored by the United States federal government.
+When Chicago and Cook County were incorporated in the 1830s, the area was selected as the site of their respective seats.
+Originally mixed-use, the neighborhood became increasingly commercial in the 1870s.
+This process accelerated in the aftermath of the 1871 Great Chicago Fire, which destroyed most of the neighborhood's buildings.
+Some of the world's earliest skyscrapers were constructed in the Loop, giving rise to the Chicago School of architecture.
+By the late 19th century, cable car turnarounds and the Union Loop encircled the area, giving the neighborhood its name.
+Near the lake, Grant Park, known as "Chicago's front yard", is Chicago's oldest park; it was significantly expanded in the late 19th and early 20th centuries and houses a number of features and museums.
+Starting in the 1920s, road improvements for highways were constructed to and into the Loop, perhaps most famously U.S. Route 66 (US 66), which was commissioned in 1926.

-While dominated by offices and public buildings, its residential population boomed during the latter 20th century and first decades of the 21st; its population has increased the most of Chicago's community areas since 1950.
+While dominated by offices and public buildings, its residential population boomed during the latter 20th century and first decades of the 21st, due to the development of former rail yards (at one time, the area had six major interurban railroad terminals and land was also needed for extensive rail cargo storage and transfer), industrial building conversions, and additional high-rise residences.
+Since 1950, the Loop's resident population has increased in percentage terms the most of all of Chicago's community areas.